github-anis-snoussi/Radiopharmaceuticals-Optimizer/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+#### Typical contributing process

+1. A change is commited to the `dev` branch.
+2. Vercel detects the commit and deploys to a temporary url that is accessible to test the changes live.
+3. I create a PR to merge with `master` branch
+4. Cypress detects the PR, runs the e2e tests and uploads a video of the execution the Cypress dashboard, and then replies to the PR with the test results.
+5. Now, that Branch protection rules are satisfied, I can successfully merge the PR.
+6. Vercel detects the merge and deploys the project to main url.

+**PS**: Branch protection rules are :

+1. Require a pull request before merging to master
+2. Require status checks to pass before merging (the Cypress e2e tests)

 ## 📝 License